 Dress Code

 Team meetings and advisor meetings can be attended in casual attire that must be appropriate still.
 Sponsor meetings, group presentations, and other formal outings must be attended in business casual or formal attire, of which will be specified by the Project Manager at least 24 hours before the event.

+Ethics

+All team members are required to adhere to the NSPE Engineering Code of Ethics to ensure the safety of the team, the users, the public, and the employer.

 Attendance Policy

 Team members are expected to appear and participate in all meetings with the sponsor, advisor and instructor.
 Ideas, budgets, project progress, timelines, conflicts, due dates and submissions will be discussed.
 Absence is not acceptable unless prior notification is given with genuine reasons or due to unforeseen and emergency situations.
-Repeated absences will not be allowed.
+If more than one unexcused absence occurs, Dr. McConomy will be contacted for guidance.

 Decision Making and Conflict Resolution